 It’s a staple in any Indian kitchen but is also popularly used in Mexican, Southeast Asian and Meditteranean cuisine.

-This mellow spice is extremely versatile and accommodating to any dish it is used with, be it with vegetables, meat, milk product, legumes or whole grains.
+This mellow spice is extremely versatile and accommodating to any dish it is used in.
+Add it to vegetables, meat, milk product, legumes or whole grains.

 Adding a teaspoon of ground Coriander will give any dish a subtle pleasant taste without being overwhelming.

-While coriander leaves are clearly the leaves of the plant and the seeds are the seeds from which powder is made.
+While coriander leaves are clearly the leaves of the plant, the seeds are the seeds from which powder is made.

 The unassuming flavour, expanse of usage and adaptive nature of this powder makes it a spice panty must-have.